nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 |v2.0|Restaurant owner|Refresh my Command Line Interface after every User Command|Not have a cluttered terminal and instead focus on my tasks|
 ## Non-Functional Requirements

-* Work offline: User should be able to use Food-O-Rama without the need for internet service
+* *Work offline:* User should be able to use *Food-O-Rama* without the need for Internet Access
-* Cross-platform: Food-O-Rama should be able to run on Windows, macOS and Linux operating systems
+* *Cross-platform:* *Food-O-Rama* should be able to run on Windows, macOS and Linux operating systems without crashing
-* Exceptions handling: Food-O-Rama should be able to handle exceptions caused by User keying in erroneous inputs without crash
+* *Exceptions handling:* *Food-O-Rama* should be able to handle exceptions caused by User keying in erroneous inputs without crashing
-* Accessibility: Users with the .jar file should be able to use Food-O-Rama
+* *Accessibility:* Users with the .jar file should be able to use *Food-O-Rama*